Skip to content

 SHARE VIA:

-Today the Lancet has published the long-awaited results of the Petechiae in Children (PiC) study.
-Team DFTB got our hands on a pre-publication copy to read, summarise, and analyse for you.
-So let’s get to it.
+Today, the Lancet published the long-awaited results of the Petechiae in Children (PiC) study.
+Team DFTB got a pre-publication copy to read, summarise, and analyse for you.
+So, let’s get to it.

 This PERUKI study by Waterfield et al. is a prospective, multicentre cohort study: